 – Being the highest point of Japan’s northernmost island, Mount Asahidake is usually the first place in the whole country to have autumn leaves and snowfall.

 – The mountain area is home to beautiful alpine plants.
-Unlike in other parts of Japan or southern Hokkaido, evergreens like spruce are common in the national park.
+Unlike other parts of Japan or southern Hokkaido, evergreens like spruce are common in the national park.

 Trekking among captivating autumn colors in Daisetsuzan National Park

-Quality time with the local farmers
+Meet the local farmers

 Relaxing autumn canoeing and special "onsen" hot springs

-– Classy but modern onsen resort located on the shore of Tokachigawa River
+– Classy but modern onsen resort located on the shore of Tokachigawa River.

-After enjoying a good sleep at the Japanese style hotel, you can drink your morning coffee outside on the hotel’s terrace with a warm footbath or maybe take a relaxing morning walk by the wide river with a view of the Hidaka mountain range in the distance.
+After enjoying a good sleep at the Japanese style hotel, you can drink your morning coffee outside on the hotel’s terrace with a warm foot bath or maybe take a relaxing morning walk by the wide river with a view of the Hidaka mountain range in the distance.

 – If you are lucky, you might catch a glimpse of a pika, a small mountain-dwelling mammal that looks a little like a mixture of a rabbit and a squirrel.